volumio/docs/docs/06_Plugins_User_Manuals/00_brutefir/03_Making_filters.md

 ## Making Filters

-When measurement(s) is exported you have 2 possibilities.
-You can create initial EQ filter in REW and import it into rePhase as a starting point or you can directly go in rephase and start creating filter from scratch.
+When measurement(s) is exported, as we seen, you have severals possibilities.
+- __Variant 1__ Create initial EQ filter in REW and import it into rePhase as a starting point
+- __Variant 2__ Go in rephase and start creating filter from scratch.
+- __Variant 3__ Use the filter creation tools from the plugin and create filter using DRC-FIR.

+__General tips__

 For best results with Volumio and BruteFIR I recommend sampling rate of __96000__ and __65536__ filtersize/taps.